 It’s certainly a budgeting tool worth trying though.
 And if you use the link below, we both earn £5 when you join.

-But if my Cleo review hasn’t convinced you then why not take a look at my Oval Money review?
-This is a budgeting app that pays you £5 to join!
+But if my Cleo review hasn’t convinced you then why not take a look at my review of the best budgeting and personal finance apps.